PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 # Building Custom Windows

 You will find it ***much easier*** to write code using PySimpleGUI if you use an IDE such as ***PyCharm***.
-The features that show you documentation about the API call you are making will help you determine which settings you want to change, if any.
+The features that show you documentation about the API call you are making, will help you determine which settings you want to change, if any.
 In PyCharm, two commands are particularly helpful.

 	Control-Q (when cursor is on function name) brings up a box with the function definition Control-P (when cursor inside function call "()") shows a list of parameters and their default values

 ## Synchronous / Asynchronous Windows

 The most common use of PySimpleGUI is to display and collect information from the user.
-The most straightforward way to do this is using a "blocking" GUI call.
+The most straightforward way to do this, is using a "blocking" GUI call.
 Execution is "blocked" while waiting for the user to close the GUI window/dialog box.

 You've already seen a number of examples above that use blocking windows.
 You'll know it blocks if the `Read` call has no timeout parameter.

-A blocking Read (one that waits until an event happens) look like this:
+A blocking Read (one that waits until an event happens) looks like this:

 ```python
 event, values = window.read()